maheshnimbal/movie_ticket_booking/README.md

 # movie_ticket_booking
-This is a fekstop app built in c++ for booking movies
+This is a desktop app built in c++ for booking movies